eruizdechavez/grunt-string-replace/README.md

   - Inline replacing example on README.md.
 Contributed by [willfarrell](https://github.com/willfarrell)

 0.2.3
-  - Removed dependency with grunt-lib-contrib due to deprecation of "options" method in favor of Grunt's "options" util.
+  - Removed dependency with grunt-lib-contrib due to deprecation of 'options' method in favor of Grunt's 'options' util.
   - Updated grunt-contrib-jshint version in package.json to 0.3.0
   - Updated grunt-contrib-watch version in package.json to 0.3.1
   - Updated grunt version in package.json to 0.4.1